freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sedols.md

 # --description--

-<abbr title="Stock Exchange Daily Official List">SEDOL</abbr> is a list of security identifiers used in the United Kingdom and Ireland for clearing purposes.
-The numbers are assigned by the London Stock Exchange, on request by the security issuer.
+<abbr title="Stock Exchange Daily Official List">SEDOL</abbr> is a list of securities identification numbers issued by the London Stock Exchange.

-<abbr title="Stock Exchange Daily Official List">SEDOL</abbr>s serve as the National Securities Identifying Number for all securities issued in the United Kingdom and are therefore part of the security's <abbr title="International Securities Identification Number">ISIN</abbr> as well.
-The <abbr title="Stock Exchange Daily Official List">SEDOL</abbr> Masterfile provides reference data on millions of global multi-asset securities each uniquely identified at the market level using a universal <abbr title="Stock Exchange Daily Official List">SEDOL</abbr> code.

-For each number list of 6-digit SEDOLs, calculate and append the `checkSum` digit.
+For each number list of 6-digit <abbr title="Stock Exchange Daily Official List">SEDOL</abbr>s, calculate and append the checksum digit.
 That is, given the input string on the left, your function should return the corresponding string on the right:

 <pre>
 710889 => 7108899